Skydive Surfcity FAQs – Frequently Asked Questions

 Are there deposit fees? & What is the cancellation policy?

 No!
 With us you only pay if you actually jump.
 However we do take down a credit card number to finalize reservations.
 There are no upfront charges.
 Should your plans change we ask you to give us at least 48 hours notice prior to your jump.
-Should you fail to inform us at least 48 hours prior to your scheduled jump or decide not to show up at all we would have to charge you $50 “no show -no cancellation” fee!
+Should you fail to inform us at least 48 hours prior to your scheduled jump or decide not to show up at all we would have to charge you $50 “late- cancellation” fee (per booked skydive)!
+If you don’t cancel and simply don’t show up, or if you cancel on the day of the jump the cancellation fee is full price for the lower option jump (per booked skydive).
 This is only fair as we hold your slot open for YOU and are not taking other reservations in your time slot.
 For group sizes 6-9 people the required cancellation notice is 72 hours (3 days), for group sizes 10 or more people the required cancellation notice is 96 hours (4 days).
 Please check out our terms and conditions to read up on our cancellation policies in detail.
 If you make a last minute booking and are already within the cancellation period, the cancellation fees will apply!

 Our skydiving gift certificates or any other prepaid skydiving vouchers are subject to forfeiture if you cancel or reschedule your appointment with less than 48 hours notice.